sunisho/shomediablog/content/post/16pounds.md

 3. **What the world thinks of the US matters.** We have a tremendous impact on the world around us, and we cannot neglect the subsequent responsibility that comes with it.

-## Highlights
+## No Favorites, Lots of Highlights

-I don't have favorites, but I do have highlights - below are just some of them:
+I don't have favorites, but I do have highlights - below are just some of them.
+There is so much more I could write about, but I'd rather tell you about it in person.
+For now, use this blog post as a sufficient teaser.

+### MY HIGHLIGHTS

 #### **A two-wheeling roadtrip through the mountains of Ha Giang in Northern Vietnam**<br>
 <img src="/blog/img/ha-giang.jpg" width="400">